Yiddish Book Center

-The Yiddish Book Center ייִדישער ביכער־צענטער (formerly the National Yiddish Book Center), located on the campus of Hampshire College in Amherst, Massachusetts, United States, is a cultural institution dedicated to the preservation of books in the Yiddish language, as well as the culture and history those books represent.
+The Yiddish Book Center ייִדישער ביכער־צענטער (formerly the National Yiddish Book Center), located within the campus of Hampshire College in Amherst, Massachusetts, United States, is a cultural institution dedicated to the preservation of books in the Yiddish language, as well as the culture and history those books represent.
 It is one of ten western Massachusetts museums constituting the Museums10 consortium.

 History

-The Yiddish Book Center was founded in 1980 by Aaron Lansky, then a twenty-four-year-old graduate student of Yiddish literature and, until a planned retirement in June 2025, the center's president.
+The Yiddish Book Center was founded in 1980 by Aaron Lansky, then a twenty-four-year-old graduate student of Yiddish literature and, until his retirement in June 2025, the center's president.
 In the course of his studies, Lansky realized that untold numbers of irreplaceable Yiddish books were being discarded by American-born Jews unable to read the language of their Yiddish-speaking parents and grandparents.
 He organized a nationwide network of zamlers (volunteer book collectors) and launched a campaign to save the world's remaining Yiddish books.
 Lansky recounts the origins of the center in his 2004 memoir, Outwitting History.

 At the time Lansky began his work, scholars estimated there were 70,000 Yiddish books still extant and recoverable.
 Since then, the Yiddish Book Center has recovered more than a million volumes, and it continues to receive thousands of new books each year from around the world.

 In 1997, the Yiddish Book Center moved to its current site in Amherst, Massachusetts, a 49,000-square-foot complex that echoes the rooflines of an East European shtetl (Jewish town).
 The center is home to permanent and travelling exhibits, a Yiddish book repository, educational programs, and the annual Yidstock: The Festival of New Yiddish Music.

 In 2010, the organization dropped the initial word "National" from its name, and is currently known as "Yiddish Book Center."

 Based on a score of 100, Charity Navigator rated the Yiddish Book Center a score of 97 out of 100 for Accountability and Finance, noting its independent board and positive financial status, and labeled it a 4-Star charity for the fiscal year of 2023.